Dog Poo Wormeries and Composting Cat & Dog Faeces

 If a little dog or cat poo has been added to a cold composting system by mistake the compost should be allowed to mature and then applied to an area of flower garden away from children.
 Any pathogens should be have been diluted by the rest of composted material and the turning during aeration.
 The pathogen count will certainly be lower than that present in an area of soil contaiminated directly by cats.

 Toxoplasma in cats

-In humans toxoplasmosis is usually mild producing 'flu'-like symptoms.
+While in humans toxoplasmosis is usually without symptoms or producing mild 'flu'-like symptoms.
 It can be more severe in 'high risk' groups of individuals whose immunity is impaired.
 This group includes: